 - Vomiting blood or passing blood in the stool

-Irreversible liver failure isn’t the only reason for liver transplant.
-Children can become ill when the liver makes an abnormal protein or does not make an important protein (metabolic disorders).
-In metabolic disorders, liver function test is generally normal, but medical conditions caused by metabolic disorders can seriously affect a child's quality of life and often be fatal.
-Liver transplantation offers the only chance for children to become healthy and live longer.
+Irreversible liver failure isn’t the only reason that one may need a liver transplant.
+Children can become ill when the liver makes an abnormal protein or does not make an important protein (for example, in metabolic disorders).
+In metabolic disorders, liver function tests are generally normal, but medical conditions caused by some metabolic disorders can seriously affect a child's quality of life and can even be fatal.
+Liver transplant offers the only chance for some of these children to become healthy and live longer.

 What to Expect

-When you visit the Cleveland Clinic Pediatric Liver Transplant Program for the first time, we assess the status of your child’s general condition and liver disease.
-After thorough evaluation by our multidisciplinary team, we provide you with all treatment options, but not limited to liver transplantation.
+When you visit the Cleveland Clinic Children's Pediatric Liver Transplant Program for the first time, we assess the status of your child’s general condition and the impact of their liver disease.
+After thorough evaluation by our multidisciplinary team, we provide you with all treatment options, and not just limited to the potential need for a liver transplantation.

 During your evaluation, you and your child will meet with the following experts: